SansGuidon/bookmarks/README.md

 * [Andrew Hatch](https://medium.com/seek-blog/platform-engineering-why-we-dont-need-a-devops-team-e88c8b97cc4f) - (2017) Why We Don’t Need a DevOps Team | Rename your DevOps Team
 * [Austin Kleon](https://austinkleon.com/2018/08/30/reading-with-a-pencil/) - (2018) Reading with a pencil | Full ownership of a book only comes when you have made it a part of yourself, and the best way to make yourself a part of it — which comes to the same thing — is by writing in it.
 * [Farnam Street](https://fs.blog/reading/) - A Helpful Guide to Reading Better
+* [Nate Hoffelder](https://the-digital-reader.com/2015/02/21/how-to-download-your-kindle-notes-and-highlights-and-export-them/) - (2015) How to Download Your Kindle Notes and Highlights and Export Them
+* [Opentrackers.org](https://opentrackers.org/downloading-ebooks-textbooks/) - (2017) A guide to help people find ebooks & textbooks
+* [NDTV Gadgets360](https://gadgets.ndtv.com/internet/features/the-6-best-places-to-legally-download-ebooks-for-free-663886) - (2015)  The 6 Best Places to Legally Download Ebooks for Free
+* [Quora](https://www.quora.com/What-is-a-good-website-for-free-books) - What is a good website for free books?
+* [Jeff Atwood](https://blog.codinghorror.com/do-not-buy-this-book/) - (2007) Do Not Buy This Book
+* [Farnam Street](https://fs.blog/2017/10/how-to-remember-what-you-read/) - (2017) How to Remember What You Read

 > Complete books
 * [Project Gutenberg](https://www.gutenberg.org/) - over 54,000 free eBooks, especially older works for which copyright has expired.